Crazybus/lope/README.md

 ### Done

+* Add support for attaching into container for debugging
+* Use host network by default so containers can talk to localhost and other containers
 * Write output in realtime
 * Run a docker container with current directory added
 * Forward all environment variables into the container